Should I buy it?

 Rough 90L+ layout: one calm centrepiece, 8–12 small tetras/rasboras, 6–8 corydoras-type bottom fish — verify every name in the pair checker before buying.

-Safe directions on file include: Neon Tetra, Corydoras Catfish, Otocinclus.
+Safer directions include: Corydoras Catfish, Otocinclus.

 Read the blocking rule on each pair page before experimenting.